What Is The Best Time Of Year To Visit Yosemite?

 Yosemite National Park has several Free Entrance Days throughout the year where guests are welcomed into the park at no charge.
 (These dates change annually.)
-Two of those days are found during the winter this year on January 18, 2021 (in celebration of Martin Luther King Jr’s birthday) and November 11, 2021 (in honor of Veterans Day).
-We will list the other Free Entrance Days under the season in which they fall.
+During the winter, enjoy free park entry on January 17th, in observance for Martin Luther King Jr’s birthday, and November 11th for Veterans Day.

 The Best Time of Year To See Waterfalls

 Wildflowers, waterfalls, and white water rafting are the major pros of springtime in Yosemite.
 In the valley, wildflowers and dogwood trees begin to bloom bright and beautiful.
 As the snow begins to melt, waterfalls throughout the Park begin flowing and gushing to their fullest.
 With this increased water flow comes the beginning of the white water rafting season.
 In April the average temperatures will range from the mid-50s to the mid-30s.
 Moving into May, the averages range from the 60s to the mid-30s.